kunal-mandalia/learning-goals/README.md

 # learning-goals
-The topics I want a better understanding of going into 2019
+The topics I want a better understanding of

 ## Motivation